melissa-sa/melissa/README.md

 * CMake
 * C++ and Fortran Compiler
 * MPI, OpenMP: for melissa parallel server.
 A sequential server will be built if not available
 * ZeroMQ: version 4.1.5 or above.
-CMake can download and install it if option turned on (-DINSTALL_ZMQ=ON)
+CMake can download and install it if option turned on (`-DINSTALL_ZMQ=ON`)
 * Python >= 3.5.3
 * Python libraries: NumPy, JupyterHub, Traitlets, async_generator, Jinja, asyncio, Tornado

 ## CMake Options

-Most usefull CMake options:
+Most useful CMake options:
 ```cmake
 -DCMAKE_INSTALL_PREFIX (default: '../install')    ->  Melissa install directory.
 -DBUILD_WITH_MPI (default: ON)                    ->  Enable MPI.